70% Rule Calculator

 4

-70% Rule accuracy depends entirely on ARV accuracy.
-A 10% ARV error translates to 7% MAO error.
-Always pull 3–5 recent comps (sold within 6 months, within 1 mile) before relying on MAO output.
+MAO accuracy depends on ARV accuracy.
+A 10% ARV error translates to approximately 7% MAO error.
+Consider pulling multiple recent comps before relying on the output.

 If wholesaling, enter your Assignment Fee in Advanced inputs.
-MAO then represents the seller-facing price — your end-buyer pays MAO + fee, which should still clear their 70% Rule threshold.
+MAO then represents the modeled seller-facing price -- your end-buyer pays MAO + fee, which can be compared against their own screening threshold.

 Choosing the Right Mode

-You want a quick go/no-go using the canonical industry formula.
-Best for first-pass screening of MLS listings and off-market deals.
+You want a quick first-pass screening using the default 70% assumption.
+Suitable for initial screening of listings and off-market leads.

-Your local market requires a non-70% benchmark.
+You want to test a different percentage assumption.
 Output includes benchmark band comparison at 65/70/75%.
 Note: Financing Buffer disabled in this mode (prevents double-counting).

 Inputs and Outputs